-Selborne Primary is an expanding school from two forms to three forms of entry.
+Selborne Primary has recently expanded from two forms to three forms of entry.
 We are located in the centre of the Medway estate in Perivale within easy access of Perivale tube and numerous bus routes.

 We are most fortunate to have a large site which includes extensive grounds where we promote participation in a variety of sports and outdoor learning.
 There is a centrally located quad garden and wildlife pond that provides a quiet area in the heart of our building.
 A recent development has given us a number of raised beds that make up our allotment.
 Children grow their own vegetables and fruit and then use the produce in cooking with the surplus being sold to the kitchen or parents.

 We aim to maximise children’s achievement by removing barriers to learning through a varied inclusive curriculum delivered in a safe, stimulating environment.
 As a primary school, we believe we have a key role in society in combating discrimination and promoting fairness, justice and equality through our teaching and in the role models we offer.

 We believe in our motto “Inspire and Achieve” and encourage all pupils, staff, parents/carers and the community to become actively involved in providing the best learning experiences for our children.

 We hope you find this website useful.
 If you want more information or arrange a visit please contact the office.